What is APR?

 Annual percentage rates also have the advantage of being for a consistent amount of time.
 This is important when it comes to loans, as an attractive percentage on a short amount of time may be a worse deal over a longer period of time.

-- Comparing like to like
+- APR can compare like for like

 It’s important to be able to compare like-to-like when it comes to loans and interest rates.
 A great rate for a short amount of time may not be as great over a longer period.
 A great rate that is compounded could end up costing significantly more than a larger rate that is not compounded.

 This works less well with short-term loans, as very small variations can lead to massive differences in percentage.
-A difference of a day or two, or a percentage of actual interest repaid can mean the difference of hundreds or even thousands of percent of APR.
+A difference of a day or two or a percentage of actual interest repaid can mean the difference of hundreds or even thousands of percent of APR.

 This is because the APR formula doesn’t work as smoothly with amounts of time that are a lot smaller than a year.
 They have to be multiplied and compounded, so minor changes make large differences.